umccr/infrastructure/cdk/apps/dev_worker/README.md

 ## Some helpful commands

 ### Set SSH config
-*These commands assume the following ssh configs have been set:*
 This assumes you have loaded your public key complement `aws.pub` into your github keys (which are publicly accessible) You may choose between ec2-user and ssm-user, both have identical setups. ssm-user may be removed in future.
 ```